Shop By Category

 People with dementia can become incontinent for all the same reasons others become incontinent.
 Some common types of incontinence include overactive bladder, stress incontinence (a common problem in women e.g. from muscle damage during childbirth), incontinence caused by a blockage in the urinary tract, and nerve damage that makes it hard to tell when you need to use the bathroom.

 In addition to these types of incontinence, people with dementia are likely to have functional incontinence.
 Functional incontinence refers to when the urinary system is healthy, but the person can’t get to the restroom in time or can’t use the toilet on their own.
-People with dementia might become incontinent because they:

 People who have incontinence caused by their dementia might: